NKyhl/StableDiffusionForUIs/README.md

 # UI Stable Diffusion

-Goal: fine tune a stable diffusion model for use in a user interface generation system as a requirements-gathering and simple prototyping tool.
+Goal: fine tune a stable diffusion model for use in a user interface generation system as a simple prototyping and requirements-gathering tool.

-1. **generate-simple-uis/**: scripts and templates for generating a large number of basic UIs and associated labels described using json configurations.
+1. **generate-simple-uis/**: scripts and templates for generating a dataset of UIs and associated labels described using json configurations.
 A dataset has been uploaded to [Huggingface](https://huggingface.co/datasets/nkyhl/simple-uis) - details below
-2. **curated-uis/**: a small set of screenshots from professional websites on Moz's list of the [500 most popular websites](https://moz.com/top500)
+2. **curated-uis/**: a small set of unlabeled screenshots from professional websites on Moz's list of the [500 most popular websites](https://moz.com/top500)
 3. **train/**: scripts for downloading the previously mentioned dataset from Huggingface and fine-tuning an SDXL base model

-**General Setup:**
-- `python -m venv venv`
-- `source venv/bin/activate`
-- `pip install -r requirements.txt`
+4. **meeting-notes/**: PDFs of the research updates given every two weeks in Fall 2024

 ## Generate Simple UIs